-By Dr. Marshall Goldsmith (edited by Dr. Gil Dekel.)
+By Dr. Marshall Goldsmith (and Dr. Gil Dekel.)

 Why feedback is required?